Parera-Portell/rf-ccp/README.md

 # rf-ccp
 Common Conversion Point Stacking for receiver function (RF) analysis.
 Input data must be in SAC format.
+The header must contain BAZ, STLA and STLO, as well as an extra field where the ray parameter is stored.

 Example parameter file: